The Philadelphia Orchestra

 and other venues.
 The Philadelphia Orchestra Association also continues to own the Academy

-of Music-a National Historic Landmark-as it has since 1957.
+of Music-a National Historic Landmark.

 Through concerts, tours, residencies, presentations, and recordings, the orchestra is a